Democratic Republic of Madagascar: Early years (1975–1982)

 Several early policies collectively decided by Ratsiraka and other members of the SRC set the tone of the revolution from above.
 The first major SRC decision was to bring the French-held sectors of the economy under government control.
 This economic decolonization was welcomed by nationalists, who had long fought for economic and cultural independence from France.
 The government also lifted martial law but retained press censorship.
 Finally, the SRC ordered the closure of an earth satellite tracking station operated by the United States as part of its commitment to nonaligned foreign relations.

 Political consolidation proceeded apace following the addition of ten civilians to the SRC in January 1976.
 This act constituted the beginning of a civil-military partnership in that the SRC became more representative of the country's major political tendencies and ethnic communities.
-In March, the Vanguard of the Malagasy Revolution (Antokin'ny Revolisiona Malagasy – Arema) was founded as the government party, and Ratsiraka became its secretary general.Like the ruling parties of several other communist one-party states, Arema supposedly served as simply one (albeit the most powerful) member of a coalition of six parties united under the umbrella of the National Front for the Defense of the Revolution (Front National pour la Défense de la Révolution – FNDR), however membership in the FNDR was necessary for participation in the electoral process, thus creating a de facto one party state.
+In March, the Vanguard of the Malagasy Revolution (Antokin'ny Revolisiona Malagasy – AREMA) was founded as the government party, and Ratsiraka became its secretary general.
+Unlike the ruling parties of several other socialist states, AREMA served as simply one (albeit the most powerful) member of a multi-party coalition of 7 parties united under the umbrella of the National Front for the Defense of the Revolution (Front National pour la Défense de la Révolution – FNDR), however membership in the FNDR was necessary for participation in the electoral process.
 Membership in the FDNR was preconditioned on party endorsement of the revolutionary principles and programs contained in the Red Book.

-Ratsiraka and Arema had the most influence.
-In the fokonolona elections held in March 1977, Arema won 90 percent of 73,000 contested seats in 11,400 assemblies.
+Ratsiraka and AREMA had the most influence.
+In the fokonolona elections held in March 1977, Arema won 90 percent of the 73,000 contested seats in 11,400 assemblies.
 In June 1977, Arema won 220 out of a total of 232 seats in elections for six provincial general assemblies, and 112 out of a total of 137 seats in the Popular National Assembly.
 Ratsiraka's 1977 cabinet contained Arema members in 16 of 18 ministerial posts.

 In 1978, the government was confronted with growing popular disenchantment.
 As early as September 1977, anti-government protests erupted in Antananarivo due to severe shortages in foodstuffs and essential commodities.
 This trend intensified as the economy worsened.
 The government responded, sending in the armed forces to maintain order during student riots in May 1978.
 In the economic realm, the government accepted the free-market reforms being demanded by the International Monetary Fund (IMF) in order to allow an infusion of foreign aid.
-These economic reforms led Ratsiraka's supporters to charge him with abandoning "scientific socialism" and alienated his traditional base of political supporters.
+These economic reforms led Ratsiraka's supporters to accuse him of abandoning "scientific socialism" and alienating his traditional base of political support.

-Development and realignment (1982-1989)
+Development and realignment (1982–1989)

-In the 1980s, Madagascar moved back towards France, abandoning many of its communist-inspired policies in favour of a market economy, though Ratsiraka still kept hold of power.
+In the 1980s, Madagascar moved back towards France, abandoning many of its socialist policies in favour of a market economy, though Ratsiraka still retained power.